 Emily Prince, Developmental and Computational Social Neuroscience Fellow

-Emily Prince recently graduated summa cum laude from Sweet Briar College with a B.S. in psychology and a minor in biology.
-While at Sweet Briar, she conducted research in the Animal Learning Laboratory with Dr. Dan Gottlieb, and was second author on a paper examining classical conditioning in rats.
-She has worked extensively with kids on the autism spectrum, with ages ranging from early childhood to adolescence.
+Emily Prince graduated summa cum laude from Sweet Briar College with a B.S. in psychology and a minor in biology.
+While at Sweet Briar, she conducted research in the Animal Learning Laboratory with Dr. Dan Gottlieb, and was second author on a paper examining the extinction of learned behaviors over time.
+She also received a summer fellowship from the BRAIN program in Atlanta where she conducted research on reward processing in the brain.
+Prior to her time at Yale, she worked extensively with kids on the autism spectrum, with ages ranging from early childhood to adolescence.
 As a pre-doctoral fellow at the Child Study Center, she assists in research examining the diagnosis of infants and toddlers on the autism spectrum, and how they attend to social stimuli.

 Evelyn Pomichter, Administrative Assistant

 Evelyn Pomichter is the Administrative Coordinator at the Developmental Disabilities Clinic for Infants and Toddlers.
 She provides a high level of administrative and clerical support with regard to all aspects of clinical and research functions.
 In addition, she is a central source of information to both families and members of the developmental disabilities clinical/research teams.
 She responds to patient concerns and requests ensuring smooth resolution.
 She is responsible for the management of clinical fees, including preparation of evaluation summary statements, provided to families upon request, for submission to their insurance provider for possible reimbursement.
 Ev has over 20 years experience working with families of children and adults with disabilities, having previously worked at the Yale Center for Children with Special Health Care Needs and the Easter Seals Rehabilitation Center.